Presented by Seminole Feeds

 In-hand classes will precede the mounted classes.

 Championship buckles will be awarded to high point Youth, Amateur, and Open exhibitors in each level.
-High point scores will include placings in the in-hand and mounted divisions.
 Awards will be given to individuals placing 1-5 in each class.
-Champions must compete in both go rounds.
-The jackpot is a single go on Sunday.
+Champions must compete in both go rounds and the finals of the Trail Challenge.

 ATTIRE AND TACK

 Show attire is not required but attire should be presentable, clean, and free from torn or frayed items.
 Specific attire is not required; however, western tack warrants western attire and English tack warrants English attire.
 Boots with a closed toe and heel are required.
 Splint boots are recommended and allowed in the Trail Challenge.
 Peak Equine Productions, LLC.
 DBA Southern Equine Expo and the FACILITY strongly advise ALL RIDER/PARTICIPANTS to wear ASTM-approved helmets.
 Youth are required to wear ASTM-approved helmets.